pdjprogrammer/Wolf4SDL/Readme.md

 <h2><em>Wolf4SDL+?</em></h2>
 <p>The overall goal of Wolf4SDL+ was to "modernize" the engine with (in my opinion) some long overdue QOL improvements, without sacrificing the old-school feel while opening the engine to a broader audience.</p>

-<p>To avoid any confusion and for both versions to be easily identifiable, I just added.</p>
+<p>To avoid any confusion and for both versions to be easily identifiable, I just added a +.</p>

 <p>In order to preserve everything of the original Wolf3D (and Wolf4SDL) feel, all of the features added in Wolf4SDL+ version can be enabled or disabled using flags in version.h.</p>